 In terms of breed standard, in order to get an authentic Black Sex Link chicken, a barred hen will need to be bred with a non-barred rooster.
 The typical breeds are a Barred Plymouth Rock hen and a Rhode Island Red or New Hampshire Red rooster.

 With this hybrid, the barring gene is only in the males and the females don’t get it.
-One thing to keep in mind is that you won’t get a sex-linked chicks just by breeding 2 sex linked breeds.
+One thing to keep in mind is that you won’t get a sex-linked chick just by breeding 2 sex linked breeds.